 Home\.wine\drive_c\Program Files\Client Terminal

 Risk Warning: Trading Forex and Derivatives carries a high level of risk to your capital and you should only trade with money you can afford to lose.
-Mira Markets is incorporated under license number 18726 by the Ajman Free Zone.
+Mira Capital Markets LTD, Registered by the Financial Services Authority (FSA) of Saint Vincent under number 23447 IBC 2016.
+Payment Agent is incorporated under license number 18726 by the Ajman Free Zone.